its-mr-monday/Reverse-Shell-Lib/README.md

     socat -d -d TCP4-LISTEN:[port] STDOUT

-  Once your listener is up just wait for the payload to come your way and get them flags XD
+  A note for these is they will only work for the POSIX payloads

+  In order to listen for the Windows payload the command has to be slightly tweaked

+  Windows Listener:

+    stty raw -echo; (stty size; cat) | nc -nvlp [port]

+    Note: this will wreck your shells sizing so start a new window for each use

+  Now start looking for those flags happy hacking!
+XD